UAE: Indian PM Modi to inaugurate Abu Dhabi Hindu temple on Feb 14

-Indian Prime Minister Narendra Modi will inaugurate the region’s first traditional Hindu stone temple in Abu Dhabi, BAPS Swaminarayan Sanstha – the organisation building the temple, said in a statement.
+Indian Prime Minister Narendra Modi will inaugurate the region’s first traditional Hindu stone temple in Abu Dhabi, according to BAPS Swaminarayan Sanstha — the organisation building the temple.

 The much-awaited opening of the iconic BAPS Hindu Mandir will be marked with a unique ‘Festival of Harmony’ on February 14, 2024.